geogardenclub/geogardenclub.github.io/docs/develop/testing.md

 ## About run_tests_single.sh and app_test_single.dart

-While developing the test for a feature, it is humbug and time-consuming to have to run the entire test suite each time you want to run your newly developed test code.
+While developing the test for a feature, it is humbug to have to run the entire test suite each time you want to run your newly developed test code.

 To speed up testing, you can use the command `./run_tests_single.sh`.
 This runs the `app_test_single.dart` file, which looks similar to this: